. Dedicated to exploring Oregon, Sharing outdoor tips & tricks, Finding quality outdoor equipment.

 4th of July Gold Hill

 Just past an open quarry style quartz mine the road heads down and the road gets really bad, these pics don't really show how back it is.
 I tried to take pics that would show how nasty the road is.
 I walked down the road this time to take the pics and found an old pair of pliers that must have bounced out of someone's truck.
-I also found a rubber hose from an engine, two different parts of two different mufflers,
+I also found a rubber hose from an engine, two different parts of two different mufflers, and a washer.

 A view looking back up the road.
 My 4x4 Toyota Tacoma has made it up and down this road many times, it's a great truck!